splunk/rba/searches/deduplicate_reviewed_notables.md

 values(All_Risk.risk_hash) as risk_hashes
 ```

 Now our Risk Notables will have a multi-value list of risk_message hashes.
-Update your truth table to include a field called "matchHashes" - I've created a sample truth table [here](https://github.com/splunk/rba/blob/main/searches/assets/RIR-Truth-Table-Hashes.csv), but you must decide what is the proper risk appetite for your organization.
+We must update our truth table to include a field called "matchHashes" - I've created a sample truth table [here](https://github.com/splunk/rba/blob/main/searches/assets/RIR-Truth-Table-Hashes.csv), but you must decide what is the proper risk appetite for your organization.
 Then we'll edit the Saved Search we created above to include the new fields and logic:

 ```
 ...